BioEvo/STAR-Fusion-WIKI/Home.md

 *  '--FusionInspector validate': involves a more rigorous process of reevaluating the entire set of input reads, aligning the reads to a combination of the reference genome and a set of fusion-gene contigs based on the STAR-Fusion predictions.
 Reads mapping better to the fusion-gene contigs than the reference genome are identified and reported, fusions are re-scored/quantified, and fusion transcript allelic fractions are computed.

 If either mode is invoked, STAR-Fusion will run FusionInspector and create a FusionInspector/ output subdirectory containing all relevant output files.
 See the [FusionInspector Wiki]( <https://github.com/FusionInspector/FusionInspector/wiki>) for documentation on output files and loading results into IGV for visualization.

+## Example data and execution:

+In the included testing/ directory, you'll find a small sample of fastq reads from a tumor sample.
+Find fusions using the resource set like so:

+    cd testing/

+    ../STAR-Fusion --left_fq reads_1.fq.gz --right_fq reads_2.fq.gz \
+                   -O star_fusion_outdir \
+                   --genome_lib_dir  /path/to/your/CTAT_resource_lib \
+                   --verbose_level 2

 ## Want to use Docker?